digital SLR guide

 All you have to do is hold down the camera's shutter release button, and the camera will keep snapping the photos off one by one.

-Continuous photo speed is a measurement of the number of photos a camera can take in one second.
+Continuous photo speed is the # of photos a camera can take in one second.

 Here are some digital SLR cameras and their respective continuous photos speeds: